MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-openid-connect.md

 To associate a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] user account with Azure AD, you set the user's authentication email in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] to the user's principal name in Azure AD, like *chris@contoso.com*. <!-- When you combine this setting with the relevant configuration of the [!INCLUDE[server](../developer/includes/server.md)] instance, users achieve single sign-on when they access [!INCLUDE[nav_web](../developer/includes/nav_web_md.md)].-->

-1. In the [Azure portal](https://portal.azure.com), get the user's principle name in Azure AD.
+1. In the [Azure portal](https://portal.azure.com), get the Azure AD user's principle name.

     For more information, see [Users in Azure Active Directory](/azure/active-directory/fundamentals/add-users-azure-active-directory) in the Azure help.